 Under the heading “Leave a Reply”, click in the box where it says “Start the Discussion”.
 Or click on reply under a specific comment.
 Enter your comment then be sure to enter a name and your email address.
 The email address is not published but must be provided.
 It is used for the notify feature and for the rare occasion that a moderator communicates with commenters.
 If you are not logged in, click the ReCaptcha box.

-Comments that include slander, spam or hate messages will be deleted.
+Comments that include slander (or is it libel?), spam or hate messages will be deleted.
 Spam includes any attempts to sell products or services or soliciting votes in an election.
 Slander includes any personal attacks.
-For example, don’t call someone a liar.
+For example, don’t call someone a liar or a racist.
 Most attempts at spam are automatically deleted – others will be manually deleted.
 This is not a forum for back and forth criticism of individuals.